Battle of Lyngør: Battle

 At about 9:30 pm, Dictator unleashed a 15-minute barrage against Najaden that amounted to some four tons of ordnance.
 The barrage broke her main mast almost immediately and caused a fire on the ship.
 Dictator proceeded to bombard the two Danish brigs anchored nearby, causing them to lower their colours and surrender at 21:47 pm.
 The British captured Laaland and Kiel as prizes but abandoned them after the two vessels grounded.
 The British did not set fire to either as they still had their crews and wounded aboard.

 Najaden listed to port and started taking on water through the gun ports; the fire spread to the powder magazine and the ship detonated at 22:10 pm.
 Within 45 minutes, Najaden had sunk, having suffered 133 dead and 82 wounded.
 Captain Holm survived, only to drown in an accident a few months later.

 The battle resumed as the Norwegian gunboats found their way into Lyngør.
 At 01:00 am, all the Norwegian gunboats nearby had made it into the sound and entered battle, forcing the British to abandon the captured Danish brigs.
-Captain Steward eventually deemed the situation threatening, and the Dictator was hauled clear at 02:00 am.
+Stewart eventually deemed the situation threatening, and the Dictator was hauled clear at 02:00 am.
 She ran aground once more, however, and several cannon had to be moved to the rear of the ship in order for her to break free - which she did at 05:00 am.
 Dictator and Calypso set sail, exited Svalsund and headed east under constant fire from the gunboats.
 The small boats caused significant damage to the British ships, but the exhausted rowing crews were unable to pursue the sailing ships, which escaped to sea.

 The action cost Dictator five killed and 24 wounded, Calypso three killed, one wounded and two missing, and Flamer one killed and one wounded.
 Overall, the Danes recorded their losses as 300 men killed or wounded.
 Commander Weir of Calypso was immediately, and Commander Robilliard of Podargus in the ensuing December, promoted to post-captain; Dictator's first lieutenant, William Buchanan, was made a commander.

 In 1847 the surviving British participants were authorized to apply for the clasp "Off Mardoe 6 July 1812" to the Naval General Service Medal.

-Consequences
+Aftermath

-The Battle of Lyngør effectively ended Denmark's involvement in the Napoleonic Wars.
+The battle effectively ended Denmark's involvement in the Napoleonic Wars.
 In the Treaty of Kiel, Denmark ceded dominion over Norway, setting the stage for Norway's independence movement, causing her to set up her own parliament and constitution.
 The battle also freed up British naval resources to continue fighting the French navy in the Napoleonic Wars.

-Bicentenial

 For the 200th anniversary of the battle in 2012, a replica gunboat named Øster Riisøer III was constructed.
 A cannon, possibly from Najaden, was recovered from the harbour in 1995.
 The battle is commemorated by a play in Lyngør each year, and the wreck is a popular site for diving.